bridgecrew-perf6/ImageCaptionGeneratorDeployment/README.md

 caption_app.py contains the actual code for out model, while the other three files are just helpers to assist the functions of caption_app.

-checkpoints.zip contain the tensorflow checkpoints of the most recent version of our model. caption_app uses these checkpoints to load the state of our model, so it does not have to trained again each time we want to use it.
+checkpoints.7z contains the tensorflow checkpoints of the most recent version of our model. caption_app uses these checkpoints to load the state of our model, so it does not have be to retrained again each time we want to use it.
+Checkpoint files are quite large, so to upload them to git I was only able to include the most recent checkpoint (which is the only one needed by caption_app).

 requirments.txt contains the list of all python libraries needed to run caption_app.